 There are no public rights of way in the park and it may be necessary on occasion for estate management reasons to temporarily close routes at short notice.
 Organised events are not permitted without the prior agreement of estate management, please contact us for further information.

-Holkham Park will be closed to vehicles except for the following dates, when we will open for our Christmas events.
+Holkham Park will be closed to vehicles, apart from the dates of our Christmas events.

 Access for pedestrians will be available via the walk-in gates at the north, east, south and west entrances from 9am to 5pm (from 9.30am on Tuesdays and Thursdays).
 There is free parking available close to the north gates in Holkham village car park.
 All large vehicles visiting the estate during this period, please click here to read details of our coach access route.